 Each year a sizable minority of our Montessori Kindergarten students are: new to our school, new to Montessori, or have Kindergarten as their first school experience.

-Whether a new Montessori House student or a returning student, each has been on a unique, personal journey of learning and development.
+Whether a new Montessori House student or a returning student,by age 5 each has already been on a unique, personal journey of learning and development.

 In the Montessori Kindergarten program, 5- and 6-year-old children continue their learning journey.